rotationalio/x/README.md

 - [api](https://go.rtnl.ai/x/api): common utilities and responses for our JSON/REST APIs that our services run.
 - [dsn](https://go.rtnl.ai/x/dsn): parses data source names in order to connect to both server and embedded databases easily.
 - [semver](https://go.rtnl.ai/x/semver): allows parsing and comparison of semantic versioning numbers.
+- [typecase](https://go.rtnl.ai/x/semver): converst strings to different variable cases such as camel or snake case.

 ## About